 Eleanor Catton's second novel The Luminaries was published by Victoria University Press and Granta in 2013, and won the prestigious 2013 Man Booker Prize.

 Catton won the Canadian Governor General’s Literary Award for fiction for The Luminaries in 2013.
+The Luminaries is also a finalist in the Fiction category of the New Zealand Post Book Awards 2014 and the Ngaio Marsh Award for Best Crime Novel 2014.

 - Eleanor Catton's website